xbeat/Machine-Learning/README.md

 Introduction to Dispersion Parameter

 The dispersion parameter is a crucial concept in statistical modeling, particularly in generalized linear models (GLMs).
 It measures the variability of data points around the predicted values.
 Understanding this parameter helps in assessing model fit and making accurate predictions.

+## Math Foundations for Machine Learning

+Machine Learning vs Statistics

+Machine learning and statistics are closely related fields that deal with data analysis and prediction.
+While statistics focuses on inferring population parameters from sample data, machine learning emphasizes building models that can make accurate predictions on new, unseen data.
+Machine learning often employs statistical techniques but extends them with more complex algorithms and computational approaches.

 ## Visualizing Jordan Canonical Form in Python